OrrnobMahmud/MoonbixAuto/README.md

 ## Docker

 1. Make sure that docker is installed on your system.
-2. Edit data.txt, input you data token in data.txt, line for one data account, if you want add you second account add in new line!
+2. Edit `data.txt`, input you data token in `data.txt`, line for one data account, if you want add you second account add in new line!
 3. Run docker container

    ```